piotr-grzegorzek/SafeChat/README.md

 ## Overview

 This is a simple P2P (peer-to-peer) chat application implemented in C#.
 The application ensures secure communication between two parties by utilizing RSA and AES encryption, hashing for message integrity, and digital signatures for authentication.
-The application is built using the `.NET` framework and the `System.Security.Cryptography` library.
+The application is built using the `.NET` and the `System.Security.Cryptography` library.

 ## Features